 Freehold land and buildings are included in the financial statements at fair value.
 Fair value has been determined with reference to independent valuations obtained by the Company.
 The freehold land and buildings were last independently valued in 2019 by Robertson & Robertson Consulting Valuers.
 The fair value was based on the depreciated replacement cost.
 The critical assumptions adopted in determining the valuation included the location of the land and buildings, dimensions of the land and zoning of the property.
-The directors do not believe that these valuations have been materially impaired as a result of the COVID-19 pandemic which is estimated to only have a short term impact on the Company's operations.
-Refer to Note 26 for details on the impact of Coronavirus (COVID-19) on continuing operations.

 Investment properties are included in the financial statements at fair value.
 Fair value has been determined with reference to independent market appraisals obtained by the Company.
-The directors assessed the appropriateness of the fair value of the investment properties by obtaining market appraisals from James Henry Real Estate.
+The directors assessed the appropriateness of the fair value of the residential investment properties by obtaining market appraisals from James Henry Real Estate.
 The critical assumptions adopted in determining the valuation included the location of the land and buildings, the current demand for buildings in the area and recent sales data for similar properties.